bennettnw2/CKA_notes/notes_CKA.md

 - Common usage of kube-proxy is `iptables`
 - Responsible for routing traffic to pods.
     - As application requests arrive at a node's door, it is kube-proxy's job to get the request to the correct node/(pod?) in the cluster.
+- Kube-proxy is also used for load balancing.
+Makes sure that network traffic coming in is evenly distrubuted.
 #### Container Runtime
 - This is the acutal runtime environment for our containers.
 - This has the responsibility of pulling the container image for the container registrey and providing an execution environment for the container image and the "pod abstration".?